 Shares issued by a company normally listed on a stock exchange.
 Individuals who buy equities hold a share in that company and are entitled to dividend payments and voting rights.

 An investment that conforms to a range of ethical and environmental guidelines.

-In addition to the annual management charge, the investment fund may also pay other management expenses each year, such as auditors, trustees, custodian, registrar and regulator fees, which are paid out of the fund.
+Where a provider quotes an annual management charge (AMC), they will typically quote extra expenses (or something similar).
+These are expenses not quoted in the AMC, such as auditors, trustees, custodian, registrar and regulator fees, which are paid out of the fund.

 A fixed interest security is a way of 'lending' money to a government, or to a company, in return for an agreed level of interest over a set period.
 This type of investment is intended to provide a regular, reliable income.

 Is the Financial Times Stock Exchange, an independent company owned by the London Stock Exchange Group.

 Fund management fee or FMF

 The Fund Management Fee (FMF) is the yearly charge we'll make on your investment.
 It relates to the costs of running the fund.
 The daily fund price reflects this deduction.